-This course partially satisfies a Core Curriculum Requirement: Social and Behavioral Science Foundational Component Area (080)
+This course partially satisfies a Core Curriculum Requirement:

+Social and Behavioral Science Foundational Component Area (080)

-Core Curriculum Objectives addressed:
+Core Objectives addressed:

-- Communications skills-to include effective written, oral and visual communication - Critical thinking skills-to include creative thinking, innovation, inquiry, and analysis, evaluation and synthesis of information - Empirical and quantitative competency skills-to manipulate and analyze numerical data or observable facts resulting in informed conclusions - Social Responsibility-to include the demonstrated knowledge and competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities
+Communication skills- to include effective written, oral and visual communication.

+□ Critical thinking skills- to include creative thinking, innovation, inquiry and analysis, evaluation and synthesis of information.

+Empirical and Quantitative skills- to include the manipulation and analysis of numerical data or observable facts resulting in informed conclusions.

+Social Responsibility- to include the demonstrated intercultural knowledge and competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national and global communities.
-Student Learning Outcomes: Students who have successfully completed this course are expected to be able to:

-- 1. Describe the stages of the developing person at different periods of the life span from birth to death. - 2.
-Discuss the social, political, economic, and cultural forces that affect the development process of the individual. - 3.
-Identify factors of responsible personal behavior with regard to issues such as sexual activity, substance abuse, marriage and parenting.

-- 4. Explain the biosocial, cognitive and psychological influences throughout the lifespan as an ongoing set of processes, involving both continuity and change. - 5.
-Describe the different developmental perspectives of the major theories of development (i.e. cognitive, learning, humanistic and psychodynamic). - 6.
-Identify examples of some of the cultural and ethnic differences that influence development throughout the lifespan. - 7.
-Discuss the various causes or reasons for disturbances in the developmental process.
+Student Learning Outcomes (SLOs)/Competencies:

+Upon successful completion of this course, students will:

+1. Identify various research methods and their characteristics used in the scientific study of psychology.

+2. Describe the historical influences and early schools of thoughts that shaped the field of psychology.

+3. Describe some of the prominent perspectives and approaches used in the study of psychology

+- 4. Use terminology unique to the study of psychology. - 5.
+Describe accepted approaches and standards in psychological assessment and evaluation. - 6.
+Identify factors in physiological and psychological processes involved in human behavior.

-Student Learning Outcomes Assessment: Marcie Miller is the faculty member who is responsible for the assessment of the student learning outcomes.
+Student Learning Outcomes Assessment:

+Dr. Alicia Barr is the faculty member who is responsible for the assessment of the student learning outcomes.
 She will be sending a list of which SLOs will be assessed for each semester.
-There are 7 outcomes and these are rotated.
-Mrs. Miller is also the person responsible for entry of the data into Task Stream for documentation.
+There are 6 outcomes and these are rotated.
+Dr. Barr is also the person responsible to entry of the data into Task Stream for documentation.

 Course Evaluation: See the instructor's course information sheet for specific items used in evaluating student performance.
-However, all courses will have multiple exams and written work that is designated by the instructor of record.
+However, all courses will have multiple exams and a written assignment that is designated by the instructor.

+Attendance Policy:

-Attendance Policy: Individual instructors will create an attendance policy that is consistent with the "Class Attendance" policies stated in the SPC General Catalog: Students are expected to attend all classes in order to be successful in a course.
+Instructors will create an attendance policy that is consistent with the "Class Attendance" policies stated below in the SPC General Catalog:

+Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.

 When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
 It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor.
 Students are officially enrolled in all courses for which they pay tuition and fees at the time of registration.
 Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first class meeting.
 Students who enroll in a course but have "Never Attended" by the official census date, as reported by the faculty member, will be administratively dropped by the Office of Admissions and Records.
 A student who does not meet the attendance requirements of a class as stated in the course syllabus and does not officially withdraw from that course by the official census date of the semester, may be administratively withdrawn from that course and receive a grade of "X" or "F" as determined by the instructor.
 Instructors are responsible for clearly stating their administrative drop policy in the course syllabus, and it is the student's responsibility to be aware of that policy.